fbpx

 • Exposure to the virus as a fetus or infant before or during birth or through breastfeeding from a mother who is HIV positive (6).

-The rate of HIV notifications increased by 41% in the Aboriginal and Torres Strait Islander population between 2013 and 2016, compared with a 12% decline in Australian‑born non‑Indigenous people, and in 2017 remains 1.6 times as high as the Australian‑born non‑Indigenous population (3).
+The rate of HIV notifications increased by 41% in the Aboriginal and Torres Strait Islander population between 2013 and 2016, compared with a 12% decline in Australian‑born non‑Indigenous people.
+As of 2017, HIV notifications are 1.6x as high as the Australian‑born non‑Indigenous population (3).

 Symptoms of HIV infection

-Many people with HIV infection may not feel sick for a long time which is called asymptomatic infection and can be asymptomatic for several years following infection.
+Many people infected with HIV may not feel sick for a long time.
+This is called an asymptomatic infection, and it’s possible to remain asymptomatic for several years following infection.

-As the infection progressively weakens the immune system, they can develop other signs and symptoms, such as swollen lymph nodes, weight loss, fever, diarrhoea and cough (7).
+As the infection progressively weakens the immune system, infected people may develop other signs and symptoms such as swollen lymph nodes, weight loss, fever, diarrhoea and cough (7).

 Symptoms of HIV infection